-Current funding opportunities for projects related to our five-year plan, Our Plan for Impact, 2013-2018 will be announced in May 2017.
-Applications will be accepted in the Fall and Winter grant award cycles according to our 2017 schedule.
+Current funding opportunities for projects related to our five-year plan, Our Plan for Impact, 2013-2018, are detailed below.

 - The John Rex Endowment awarded its first Coalition Effectiveness grant in our Healthy Weight funding area in 2015.
-Our 2017 funding opportunity will prioritize funding to coalitions aligned with our Injury Prevention or Mental Health, Social and Emotional Well-being funding areas.
-The May RFP will be shaped by our learnings from the initial grant.
+Our 2017 funding opportunity will prioritize funding to coalitions aligned with our Injury Prevention or Mental Health, Social and Emotional Well-being funding areas, though applications are welcome from coalitions working in Healthy Weight.
+View the Coalition Effectiveness Request for Proposals for detailed information.
+In our Resources for Applicants and Grantees, we offer a directory which lists consultants who have identified themselves as providing services to coalitions (a.k.a. task forces, collaboratives, councils, etc.).

 - This past year afforded us a unique point to reflect on our capacity building work and consider how to best meet the changing needs of local organizations.
 As a result, in 2017 we are initiating a new approach for our Nonprofit Capacity Building funding.
-Key improvements will include multi-year funding for grantees, increased interactions with program staff, and built-in peer support among awarded organizations.
-The May RFP will include a description of the new structure and criteria for application.
+Key improvements include multi-year funding for grantees, increased interactions with program staff, and built-in peer support among awarded organizations.
+With the change in structure, applicants should pay attention to our refined eligibility and priority consideration criteria.
+See the Nonprofit Capacity Building Request for Proposals for complete information.
+In our Resources for Applicants and Grantees, we offer a directory of area consultants who provide services to nonprofit agencies.

 To receive announcements about open funding opportunities and other John Rex Endowment news, join our mailing list.